Learn why it's important to minimize your engine's idle time.

 The single biggest cause of failure is the buildup of carbon particles from the exhaust gases along the EGR and intake system passages.
 Over time this will clog tubes, exhaust gas channels and eventually the valve's plunger mechanism, causing it to either stick open or close.
 Failures can also be caused by a rupture or leak in the4 valve diaphragm.

 The EGR valve works most efficiently at 2600 RPM (under load).
 When the engine idles for a long period of time (1700 RPM) the "sludge" can't burn off the EGR valve.
 For best results, don't idle the engine, rather shut it down for long periods.
 Idling while you fill the pot and then blasting for another hour allows the "sludge" to burn off.
-Idling while talking to your customer for 45 minutes, then turning the machine off to go home will not allows the "sludge" to burn off.
+Idling while talking to your customer for 45 minutes, then turning the machine off to go home will not allow the "sludge" to burn off.

 When an EGR valve is replaced, the engine must be "synced" with the new valve or it will not last as long.
 This must be done at a qualified facility.